adamchappell/rpf-tool/README.md

 ## Caveats

 * Interfaces carrying multi-hop EBGP not currently detected.
+(Ordinary direct neighbour EBGP is fine).
 * Interfaces carrying IBGP not detected, but typically these also run an IGP which is detected.
 * Be aware of Juniper PR 873709: disabling RPF on an interface will